Roy1969/Change-MacAddress-Light/README.md

 The author recommends the purchase of the full version at the following link: https://lizardsystems.com/change-mac-address/ and assumes no responsibility for the misuse of the software itself.
 # How it works
-This tool has been designed in case you need to change the physical address of the network cards (LAN and Wireless) especially when you want to bypass a problem with the router.
+This tool has been designed in case you need to change the physical address of the network cards (LAN and Wireless) especially when you want to bypass a problem with the router or merge a host name in an Active Directory domain.
 # Screenshots
 ![image](https://github.com/Roy1969/Change-MacAddress-Light/assets/130230483/9dc9b9c9-8ae4-46bc-902b-d66dbd6cb68c)